penhauer/Coreboot-Metamorpher/README.md

 Coreboot by default, defines the target `filelist` which list according to the Makefile is the "Files used in build".
 The command filters the files with a `.c` ending as header files and some other files are also listed.

+# Notes

-# Compliation and building notes
+## Compliation and building notes
 As stated, there were link time errors with some files which I did not manage to resolve.
 You may notice the same errors when building for a different architecture (than the current list of files for `i386`).
 In such a case, just comment the problematic files and you are good to go.

+## Configuring patching probability
+Every function found in a file is patched with a probability of p which can be configured by changing the `function_choose_p` key in the `resources/config.ini` file.